Aetna Coverage

 5-10 business days

-Approval rates vary by plan type and medication.
-Diabetes indications (Ozempic, Mounjaro) have higher initial approval rates than weight management indications (Wegovy, Zepbound).
+Approval rates depend on your plan type and medication.
+Diabetes medications (Ozempic, Mounjaro) get approved more often on the first try than weight management medications (Wegovy, Zepbound).

 Common Denial Reasons & How to Avoid Them